tiyashasen/leanInConnect/README.md

 ### Key tradeoffs

-- I used H2 instead of PostgreSQL to make the project easy to run in a short take-home timebox; the repository/service boundary makes a production database swap straightforward.
+- I used H2 instead of PostgreSQL to make the project easy to run in a short take-home timebox.
+In the deployed environment, data may be reset when the application restarts.
+For production, I would replace H2 with PostgreSQL and persistent storage.
 - I used plain JavaScript rather than a larger frontend framework to emphasize the UI experience without unnecessary setup.
 It still owns client-side state for the modal, character counter, request lifecycle, and user feedback.
-- The CORS origin is explicitly local for development.
-Deployment should move it to environment-specific configuration.

 ### Next steps